How to start a tour business

 Are you thinking about setting up as a tour operator or

 There’s a world of opportunity for you to organise safaris

 in Africa, treks in Nepal, meditation and yoga retreats in

 Bali and in India; and in Australia, tours of the outback

 and National Parks, bicycle and motor bike tours along the

 Make sure you follow the seven legal essentials:

 You can operate in your

-are personally liable.
+tour you are personally liable.

 That is why most people set up a company and put the risk